The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Patreksfjörður village

-Sadly Jóhann Svavarsson died of cancer on the 3rd of June 2017 :( He was taken from us way too soon and will be missed.
-His family will keep on running Hotel West.
+Sadly, Jóhann Svavarsson died of cancer on the 3rd of June 2017 :( He was taken from us way too soon and will be missed.
+His family continues to run Hotel West.

 A puffin at Látrabjarg

-I spent 9 days in the Westfjords and found many more beautiful places about which I have written many travel-blogs.
-And the following year I spent 8 additional days in the Westfjords.
+I spent 9 days in the Westfjords and found many more beautiful places about which I have written many travel blogs.
+The following year, I spent eight additional days in the Westfjords.

 A puffin at Látrabjarg